-Parents Concerned About Teens Using Ride Sharing Services
+Parents concerned about teens using ride sharing services

 "Ride sharing services are increasingly used as a convenient way to get around for adults and may potentially also be an attractive option for teens with busy schedules and social lives," said poll co-director and Mott pediatrician Gary Freed, M.D.
 MPH.

-Parents should go over safety rules with teens preparing to use any kind of ride sharing or ride hailing service that involves getting into a vehcile with a stranger, Freed said.
+Parents should go over safety rules with teens preparing to use any kind of ride sharing or ride hailing service that involves getting into a vehicle with a stranger, Freed said.